Myoxsis/SkyBook/README.md

 - Add flights with date, aircraft, duration and optional notes
 - View a list of all recorded flights
 - View overall stats like total flights and hours
-- Track progress with simple achievements
+- Track progress with detailed achievements for flight counts, distance and destinations
 - Switch between light and dark themes
 - Enable a developer section with an option to clear local data
 - Data is stored locally on the device